-The University of Cumbria is proud to have a long history of outstanding nurse education, preparing registered nurses to qualify as a Specialist Practitioner in District Nursing, Community Learning Disability Nursing.
+The University of Cumbria is proud to have a long history of outstanding nurse education, preparing registered nurses to qualify as a Specialist Practitioner in District Nursing or Community Learning Disability Nursing.
 Overarching the programme, are the influencing factors of the current philosophical, societal, disciplinary and political landscapes.

 In particular, the NHS Long Term Plan (NHS England, 2019) and for District Nurses, the Queen's Nursing Institute's Voluntary Standards for District Nursing Education and Practice (2015), Blake Stevenson Limited's Evaluation of post-registration standards of proficiency for specialist community public health nurses and the standards for specialist education and practice standards (NMC, 2019) have informed the curricula of the programme.
+In addition, the recent publication of the District Nurse Apprenticeship has also informed the development of this programme.
 The QNI are currently working on Community Learning Disability Nursing Education and Practice with currency within the discipline gained from government policy and peer reviewed journal articles.
 The NMC Standards for the Specialist Qualification in District Nursing are currently being reviewed and are expected to replace the existing NMC (2001) Standards for Specialist Education and Practice.